 Bennett has worked as a 1st AD on over 40 feature films and television movies, including The Chosen (1981), Author!
 Author!
 (1982), Packin’ It In (1983), Mischief (1985), Broadcast News (1987), Chances Are (1989), Honeymoon in Vegas (1992), The Client (1994), Star Trek: Generations (1994), The Baby-Sitters Club (1995), I’m Not Rappaport (1996), The Game (1997), Pleasantville (1998), Annie (1999), The Beach Boys: An American Family (2000), and the television series Watching Ellie.

-Yudi Bennett served on the DGA’s West Coast AD/UPM/TC Council from 1991 to 2006, with three terms as First Vice-Chair of the Council.
-She was also a member of the Council’s Safety Committee, Community Service Committee, Mentor Committee, and Benefits Committee.
-From 1997 to 2005, she served on the DGA’s National Board, the Board of the DGA Foundation, and has also been a Trustee of the DGA Pension and Health Plan.
+Yudi Bennett served on the DGA’s Eastern AD/UPM Council from 1980-1985 and the Western AD/UPM Council from 1988-2006, serving as First Vice-Chair for five years.
+She was also a member of the Western AD/UPM Council’s Safety Committee, Community Service Committee, Mentor Committee, and Benefits Committee.
+She served on the DGA’s National Board from 1995-2005 and was a Trustee of the DGA Foundation and a Trustee of the DGA Pension and Health Plans for numerous years.
 In 2003, Bennett received the Frank Capra Achievement Award in recognition of her career achievements and service to the Directors Guild of America.
 She also served on the 1996, 1999 and 2002 Negotiating Committees.